 • Taking on a side hustle or decreasing monthly expenses to be able to cover the cost of a major purchase or renovation.

 • Researching other loan options, such as a home equity loan, depending on your needs.

 Recommended: 39 Ways to Earn Passive Income Streams

 A loan is likely to play a big part in your financial life for months or years, so it’s important to take your time figuring out which loan option is right for you.
 And it’s also important to remember that interest rate is just one aspect of the loan.
 Paying attention to details like potential fees, hardship clauses, and other factors you may find in the small print may save you money and stress over time.

-SoFi offers competitive unsecured personal loan options with fixed rates and no fees.
+SoFi offers competitive unsecured personal loans with fixed rates and no fees required.
 Completing an easy online application will show what rate you qualify for — no commitment required and it won’t affect your credit score*.